 Laminate flooring offers value pricing that includes durability and good looks.
-Laminate is available in styles that mimic natural materials such as wood grain or stone, as well as styles with a variety of colours and geometric patterns.
+Laminate is available in styles that mimic natural materials such as wood grain or stone, as well as styles with a variety of colors and geometric patterns.
 If you’re looking to install laminate flooring in your home, find a local flooring store with experts and installers that help you get the right laminate flooring for your specific needs.

 Step 1 – Making your Best Laminate Flooring Choice